RGNC/renpsm_openmp/README.md

 # Using the P-Lingua RENPSM parser

-The generated renpsm_openmp is a command-line executable with the next syntax:
+The generated renpsm_openmp program is a command-line executable with the next syntax:

 - ./renpsm_openmp < birrt_renpsm.pli

 Where ''birrt_renpsm.pli'' is a P-Lingua file defining a RENPSM.model.

-It generates as input a file called ''simulator.c'' containing the source code in C language and OpenMP for an ad-hoc simulator following the model defined in the P-Lingua file.
+It generates as output a file called ''simulator.c'' containing the source code in C language and OpenMP for an ad-hoc simulator following the model defined in the P-Lingua file.

 You can compile the generated ad-hoc simulator with the next line: